 Dr. William S. Neale, DDS.
 MS

-A Compassionate Oral Healthcare Provider - the Only and Best Periodontist for 100 miles
+A Compassionate Oral Healthcare Provider - the Only and Best Periodontist for 100 milesThe Early Years

 I’ve always been interested in biology.
-I suppose it began with my first encounter with nature in Biloxi, Mississippi in the late 1940s.
+I suppose it began with my first encounter with nature in Biloxi, Mississippi, in the late 1940s.
 A crab grabbed my little toe while I was wading in ankle-deep water in the Gulf of Mexico with Mom and Dad.

 It scared me to death!
-With my pulse racing, I slowly raised my foot up out of the water.
+With my pulse racing, I slowly raised my foot out of the water.
 A “spider” was hanging from my foot!
 Oh, my!

 Inspired by My Pets

 My love of animals began as a five-year-old with my first dog, Pepper, a small black mutt given to me by my uncle Jim.
 I remember he brought Pepper to my home in the trunk of his car.
-It was love at first sight for the both of us.
+It was love at first sight for both of us.
 I combed, bathed, fed, and talked to Pepper, my little brother.

 Physician to Dentistry

 Later joining the Boy Scouts and my church youth group helped morph that goal into working with people.
-From Elementary school onward, my goal was to go to medical school to become a physician.
-However, during my Freshman year at North Texas State University in Denton, I noticed that one of my classmates could show up to class toward the end of the semester, pull several “all nighters” in a row, and “nail” one exam after another during finals week.
+From Elementary school onward, my goal was to attend medical school to become a physician.
+However, during my first year at North Texas State University in Denton, I noticed that one of my classmates could attend class toward the end of the semester, pull several “all-nighters” in a row, and “nail” one exam after another during finals week.
 I know I would die young at that pace.

 Welcome to Memphis!

-I was lucky enough to be accepted to the University of Tennessee Dental School in Memphis.
+I was lucky to be accepted to the University of Tennessee Dental School in Memphis.
 It was very good to me for four main reasons:

 Over the years, our family has grown from three (3) children, four (4) grandkids, and bunches of in-laws.
-A gift that keeps on giving with not a rotten apple in the bunch!
+A gift that keeps on giving with not a rotten apple in the group!
 (Well, okay, maybe a few!)

 Early Dental Practice

-• Cosmetic Dentistry (crown and bridge) ignored the underlying gum infection, leaving only superficially beauty that was literally “only skin deep.”
+- Cosmetic Dentistry (crown and bridge) ignored the underlying gum infection, leaving only superficially beauty that was literally “only skin deep.”

-• Oral survey was more toward what I enjoyed but there wasn’t any relationship for long term improvement.
+- Oral survey was more toward what I enjoyed, but there wasn’t any relationship for long-term improvement.

 Periodontics Became My Calling